What Can I Do With A Degree In Marketing?

 The primary function of a marketing manager is to develop marketing strategies for an organization or company to maximize their share of the market while satisfying customers.
 Duties of a marketing manager may include:

 - monitoring market trends to determine the demand for products and services offered not only by their organization or company, but also by their competitors;

 - identifying potential markets, attracting new customers and promoting their organization’s products and services;

 - working as part of a team with advertising, promotions, public relations and sales managers to coordinate marketing research, sales, advertising, promotion, pricing, product development and public relations active

 Sales managers direct a company’s sales programs which may involve assigning sales territories, setting goals and establishing training programs for the sales team.
 In large firms, a sales manager may oversee regional and local sales managers and their staffs.
 In addition to working with the sales team, these managers also analyze sales statistics to determine sales potential.

 The Department of Marketing offers a Bachelor of Science in Business Administration/Marketing degree with an option to major in either Marketing Management or Sales Management degree.
-At the graduate level, students may choose to pursue Master of Business Administration degree with a concentration in either Direct Integrated Marketing or Strategic Marketing.
+At the graduate level, students may choose to pursue Master of Business Administration degree with a concentration in Strategic Marketing.

 Opportunities are growing in the field of marketing.
 The Occupational Outlook Handbook states that employment of advertising, marketing and public relations managers is expected to increase faster than the average for all marketing occupations.
 Increased domestic and global competition has created a higher demand for marketing occupations.
 Individuals with a high level of creativity and strong communications skills, as well as those with news media and interactive marketing skills, will enjoy strong job prospects.
 Salaries for new marketing graduates with a bachelor’s degree vary widely depending on the job function.
 For more information, see Business Salaries